Buddhist Prayer Flags Spread Good Fortune

 Prayer flags were first used for healing ceremonies in pre-Buddhist Tibet 1,000s of years ago.
 As time went on, sacred symbols were painted onto the prayer flags.
 By the 15th century, wood block prints were being used to printing text and designs on the flags.
 The wood blocks made it possible to standardize the designs and pass them down from generation to generation.

-Prayer flags come in sets of five, with each flag in a different color to represent the elements: yellow for the earth, green for water, red for fire, white for clouds, and blue for sky.
+Prayer flags usually come in sets, with each flag in a different color to represent the elements: yellow for the earth, green for water, red for fire, white for clouds, and blue for sky.
 The most prevalent symbol on prayer flags is the Wind Horse carrying the Wish Fulfilling Jewel of Enlightenment, which preseents good fortune.
-Other symbols seen quite often are the Eight Symbols of Good Fortune, the Seven Possessions of a Monarch, and the Union of Opposites.
+Other symbols seen quite often are the Eight Symbols of Good Fortune, the Seven Possessions of a Monarch, Buddha, Green Tara and the Union of Opposites.

 The text on the flags are mantras, sutras, and prayers written in Tibetan script.
 Mantras are Sanskrit syllables that are repeated during meditation that controls the energies of existence.
 A sutra is a short teaching based on the wisdom of Shakyamuni Buddha.
 Prayers are aspirations and good wishes written by Buddhist masters over history.